 Outside palmheel strike

-Downward palmheel strikes are thrown with the fingers pointing to the outside, so there is no turn-over, much like a tate-tsuki.
+Outside strikes are thrown with the fingers pointing to the outside, so the hand does not turn over, like a tate-tsuki.
 This is commonly used to strike the opponent’s kidneys.
-Also, the most efficient way to push some away from you is to strike their hips with outside palmheel strikes; this is useful when escaping from bear hugs or to jam an opponent's hip throw.
+Also, the most efficient way to push some away from you is by striking their hips with outside palmheel strikes; this is useful when escaping from bear hugs or to jam an opponent's hip throw.

 [video of outside palm-heel strikes from the front and side, fast and slow.]